 - Partial scholarships available to assist those in financial need.

 - Deadline for all applications and fees is April 15th, 2018.

-We will be camping outdoors in personal tents on our host family’s rural property in the beautiful pine ridge elevations near Manderson, SD.
-A full-size traditional Lakota tipi is available for several people to share for an additional fee.
+We will be camping outdoors in personal tents on our host family’s rural property near Manderson, SD.
+(A full-size traditional Lakota tipi is available for 1-6 people to share, for an additional fee.)
 Our host family will provide 3 daily vegetarian meals, and simple outdoor facilities for washing, solar showers, and toilets.

 "One of the first things Jeff told me for this trip was, "Put your watch away," a good metaphor for the entire trip.
 With this program you journey to a place where the past is real as today, where people focus more on building relationships than completing checklists, and where the love for the land, their families, and their children is as palpable and real as the clouds in the sky." - Todd, English teacher (Bedford TX)

-Participants can drive or fly to our meet-up location at the Rapid City SD airport.
-Rental cars available at the airport.
-Participants all meet at the airport first, and then caravan the 1.5 hrs to our host-family's land on the reservation.
-Ride sharing with other participants may be an option to get out to South Dakota (depending on your home location), or to get from from the airport to our host family's land.
+Participants can drive or fly to our meet-up location at the Rapid City SD airport at noon on Sunday, June 24th.
+Participants all meet at the airport first, and we then caravan/carpool together to our host-family's land 1.5 hours away.
+Ride sharing with other participants may be an option for you to get out to South Dakota (depending on your home location and where other participants are driving from).

-Participants will get a detailed packing list, and a list of recommended reading, film & video resources to help learn the complex history, traditions and challenges facing the Lakota people of Pine Ridge today.
+Participants will get a detailed packing list, and recommended reading, film & video resources to help you prepare and learn the complex history, traditions and challenges facing the Lakota people of Pine Ridge today.

-Contact Jeff now for a registration form.
-Deadline for all registrations and fees is April 15, 2018
+- Deadline for all registrations and fees is April 15, 2018.